xoxzo/blog.xoxzo.com/content/Events/mwc19-shanghai-report-en.md

 amount of startups, although the overall number is much smaller than what they had in Barcelona this year.

-I stopped by the Malaysia Digital Economy Coorporation (MDEC) who was there promoting Malaysia as a startup destination, and had an enlighting discussion with Shafiq, who is taking charge of building up the digital enterpreneruship ecosystem in Malaysia.
+I stopped by the Malaysia Digital Economy Corporation (MDEC) who was there promoting Malaysia as a startup destination and had an enlighting discussion with Shafiq, who is taking charge of building up the digital entrepreneurship ecosystem in Malaysia.

 ![MWC Shanghai 2019: Booths]({filename}/images/mwc19-pvg/with-mdec-shafiq.jpg)